-JJ Flentke does occupational therapy and the owner of a Therapy and Wellness Center called Boomerang Therapy Works designed for aging patients and people with neuromuscular disorders which are commonly experienced by people with Parkinson’s Disease and Stroke.
+JJ Flentke does occupational therapy and is the owner of a Therapy and Wellness Center called Boomerang Therapy Works designed for aging patients and people with neuromuscular disorders which are commonly experienced by people with Parkinson’s Disease and Stroke.

 Laurie K Mischley: